glass bowl with roasted coffee beans

 Dark Roast Coffee Beans

 Dark roast coffee beans, on the other hand, are the bold, adventurous types.
-They undergo a longer roasting process, which brings out deeper, more robust flavors.
-Here’s how it goes:
+They undergo a longer roasting process, which brings out deeper, more robust flavors typical of dark roast beans.

-• Extended Heating: The beans are heated to higher temperatures, typically between 430°F and 450°F. This extended heating period allows the beans to develop their rich, dark color.
+• Extended Heating: The beans are heated to higher temperatures, typically between 430°F and 450°F. This extended heating period allows the beans to develop their rich, dark coffee color.

-Flavor Profiles Of Light Roast Vs Dark Roast Coffee
+Flavor Profiles of Light Roast vs Dark Roast Coffee

 Let's dive into the delightful world of coffee flavors and see what each roast offers.